-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

-The Consular services charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australian Consulate, Tegucigalpa